aws-samples/connected-drink-dispenser-workshop/docs/hugo/content/participant/lab_modules/4_esp_setup/_index.md

 1. The LED Ring and the microcontroller are connected to the Controller Board.
 1. The microcontroller has power when connected to your laptop and that the onboard LED is lit and there are not messages indicating insufficient power.
 1. You can see text via the serial monitoring tool when you press the reboot button.
-1. You have exiting PuTTY or `screen` (`CTRL-a d`, the `y`).
+1. You have exiting PuTTY or `screen` (`CTRL-a CTRL-\`, the `y`).

 ## Outcomes

 Why are we only installing a few pieces of the entire dispenser instead of building it now?

 When doing embedded software development, it is easier to work first with a microcontroller development kit and the accessories you will be controlling.
 Normally this would be done with a breadboard or some other development kit (devkit).
 However, for those that are not familiar with that process, using the minimum pieces now will allow us to incrementally test the system up to the final build of the  dispenser.